 Panic attacks are not a very common anxiety disorder in children but do occur occasionally.

-Cognitive Behavioral Therapy (CBT) is the best researched treatment for panic disorder in kids and adults.
+Cognitive Behavioral Therapy (CBT) is the best-researched treatment for panic disorder in kids and adults.

-A long time ago when we lived with the dinosaurs in caves it was very important for us to keep safe because they could eat us.
-So when we saw a dangerous creature our body would react in a way that would cause us to be safe.
-We would get a lot of energy, our heart would beat faster, we would feel stronger and we would be able to do what we needed to do to keep ourselves alive.
-Even thought there are no dinosaurs, our body still can get confused and think it in danger when it isn't.
+A long time ago, when we lived with the dinosaurs in caves, it was very important for us to keep safe because they could eat us.
+So when we saw a dangerous creature, our body would react in a way that would cause us to be safe.
+We would get a lot of energy, our heart would beat faster, we would feel stronger, and we would be able to do what we needed to do to keep ourselves alive.
+Even though there are no dinosaurs, our body still can get confused and think it in danger when it isn't.
 That is what happens to you when you have an attack.
-But we can teach your mind and your body that you are safe, because there really aren't any more dangerous creatures.
+But we can teach your mind and your body that you are safe because there aren't any more dangerous creatures.

-Depending on the child's age, a CBT approach to panic disorder may also consist of bibliotherapy (reading stories) or art therapy to illustrate some of the above points.
+Depending on the child's age, a CBT approach to the panic disorder may also consist of bibliotherapy (reading stories) or art therapy to illustrate some of the above points.

 Challenge the Thoughts

-This kind of challenging of thoughts may go on for several sessions until child is able to work through this and do it on their own.
-Children have an amazing sense of resiliency and often respond quicker to these interventions than adults.
+This kind of challenging of thoughts may go on for several sessions until the child can work through this and do it on their own.
+Children have a fantastic sense of resiliency and often respond quickly to these interventions than adults.

 Each child or adolescent is different, but often a parent needs to be involved in the entire therapy session.
 Some kids feel more comfortable spending time alone in therapy and then sharing what they have learned at the end of the session.
 This gives them a sense of accomplishment.

-In older children some signs of separation anxiety include: unrealistic worry about harm to loved ones, fear parents will not be there when they return home, reluctance to sleep alone, school refusal, stomachaches, headaches, or other physical symptoms.
+In older children, some signs of separation anxiety include: unrealistic worry about harm to loved ones, fear parents will not be there when they return home, reluctance to sleep alone, school refusal, stomachaches, headaches, or other physical symptoms.

-Click here for information on separation anxiety during different ages
+Click here for information on separation anxiety during different ages.

-Click here for information on sleep problems in children with separation anxiety
+Click here for information on sleep problems in children with separation anxiety.

-Obsessive Compulsive Disorder (OCD) is one of the most debilitating forms of an anxiety disorder in children in children.
+Obsessive Compulsive Disorder (OCD) is one of the most debilitating forms of anxiety disorder in children.
 OCD consists of constant obsessions (worry thoughts) and compulsions (worry rituals) that cause children who have a great deal of trouble functioning.
 It makes their day to day life and your life exhausting

-Post traumatic stress disorder (PTSD) is a reaction we see in some children who have experienced trauma.
-Symptoms include: flashbacks to the trauma, avoidance of things that remind the child of the trauma, disturbed sleep and nightmares and physical symptoms of heightened arousal when reminded of the trauma.
-Post traumatic stress disorder is often associated with or sexual abuse sexual abuse.
+Post-traumatic stress disorder (PTSD) is a reaction we see in some children who have experienced trauma.
+Symptoms include: flashbacks to the trauma, avoidance of things that remind the child of the trauma, disturbed sleep and nightmares, and physical symptoms of heightened arousal when reminded of the trauma.
+Post-traumatic stress disorder is often associated with extreme stress or abuse.

-Check out our online facebook support community for parents of kids with mood disordersThanks for visiting!
-Feel free to email me at firstname.lastname@example.org
+Leave symptoms of anxiety in children to check out the online facebook support community for parents of kids with mood disorders